hbthekraken/polynomials/README.md

 # polynomials
-This is a Python 3.10.1 script containing the classes which provides some useful tools for points and polynomials in cartesian coordinate system.
-Still Work in Progress....
+This is a project in which I am creating some basical but essential mathematical tools.